thomasballinger/trellocardupdate/README.rst

 -  ability to add comments to cards
 -  fuzzy matching on card name
--  single board at a time, which is persitantly set
+-  single board at a time, which is persitently set

 Bash Completion
 ---------------